acavalla/ADgeneapp/README.md

 3. Quit the REPL by running `q()` and pressing `n` followed by `enter`
 4. Run `R -e "shiny::runApp('./Microglia_AD_genes_apps.R')"`
 5. Terminal will print `Listening on ` followed by a url; enter that url into your browser

-DEMOS
-6. First tab (Dropdown list): select APOE from the dropdown list to see all available info about that crucial Alzheimer gene
+6. (The following instructions are to demo the app's functionality) First tab (Dropdown list): select APOE from the dropdown list to see all available info about that crucial Alzheimer gene
-7. Second tab (Text input): copy & paste the genes in the file `dummy.tsv` to see the output from inputting a list of genes
+7. Second tab (Text input): copy & paste the genes from the file `dummy.tsv` into the form to see the output from inputting a list of genes
 8. Third tab (File upload): upload `dummy.tsv` to see the output from uploading a file

 Screenshots